How to Mirror Android to Roku

 Does Your Android Support Screen Mirroring?

-How to Start Screen Mirroring on Your Android Device
+How to Start Screen Mirroring From Your Android Device Using the Roku App

 Here are the steps to follow to enable screen mirroring on your Android device: